mike2611/todo-list-mv/README.md

 - Download/Clone the repository files and navigate to root folder
 - Open terminal and move to the root folder
-- Open /webpack and run npm start if you have npm installed or Open dist/index.html in the browser (you can use Live Server extension in Visual Studio Code)
+- Run npm start if you have npm installed or Open dist/index.html in the browser (you can use Live Server extension in Visual Studio Code)

 ## Authors